tbmi20/tempo-workout-tracker/README.md

 # Tempo Workout Tracker

-A modern fitness tracking application built with React, TypeScript, and Vite that enables users to track their workouts, nutrition, and fitness progress with beautiful animations and a robust backend.
+A modern fitness tracking application built with React, TypeScript, and Vite that enables users to track their workouts, nutrition, and fitness progress with a clean interface and a robust backend.

 ## Overview